Joiejoie1/printf/README.md

 # printf
 printf project in C with Obumneme Anthony Okoye Okoye printf
-A simple printf function built by Denis Maanga and Stephen Azeh for Alx software Engineering School.
+A simple printf function built by Joy Gundu and Obumneme Anthony Okoye Okoye for Alx software Engineering School.

 Welcome
 Rebuild of the standard printf function in C. Our project required a function capable of printing with the %d, %c, %s, and %% specifiers to standard output. printf returns the number of characters printed (excluding the null byte at the end of strings).
 We were not asked to handle flag characters, field width, precision, or length.